Durham VA Health Care System

 Chief of Staff

-John D. Shelburne, MD, PhD was appointed Chief of Staff of the Durham VA Medical Center in Durham, North Carolina on August 29, 1999.
-Native of Washington, DC, he received his MD and PhD degrees from Duke University.
+Kenneth C. Goldberg, MD, was appointed Chief of Staff of the Durham VA Medical Center in Durham, North Carolina on August 24, 2015.
+He received his MD degree from Medical College of Wisconsin.
 His residency training was at Duke University Medical Center.
-Dr. Shelburne is a fellow of the College of American Pathologists and a member of numerous professional societies.
-He is an Emeritus Professor of Pathology at the Duke University Medical Center.
+Dr. Goldberg previously served as an Associate Dean for Veterans Affairs, University of Central Florida College of Medicine.

-NC Director's Office, Associate Director for Patient Care Service, DURVAMC
+Associate Director for Patient Care Service/Chief Nurse Executive